Recent Episodes

 The moral of The Boy Who Cried Wolf is generally that liars aren’t believed even when they tell the truth.
 But I wonder if that…

-How would you know if you’re satisfied?
+How do you know if you’re creatively satisfied?

 What would you say makes something satisfying for you?
 How do you recognise that you’re satisfied?
 It’s not always easy to answer those questions.
 It’s…